practice, we think you'll find INBRIJA to be a real help in your fight against returning PD symptoms.

 - increased eye pressure in patients with glaucoma.
 Your healthcare provider should monitor this.

-- changes in certain lab values including liver tests
+- changes in certain lab values including liver tests.

 The most common side effects of INBRIJA are cough, upper respiratory tract infection, nausea, and change in the color of saliva or spit.
+Another side effect of INBRIJA is sensation of choking right after use.

 INBRIJA® Indication